nigelredding/act65.github.io/_posts/2016-3-28-LearnNDconv.md

 ---
 layout: post
 title: Prediction the value of a convolution
+subtitle: When and which convolutions should be preformed?
+And can we make a net that learns to do a convolution?
+rating: 2
+author: Alex
 ---

 Following on from the posts exploring more dimensions to convolve in CNNs.
 I wonder if it is reasonable to use a net to learn to select which dimensions should be convolved.